Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Part 3: Calibrating the sensor

-A secret factory menu have been discovered in december 2021 independently by me and [Cristofer Cruz](https://github.com/cristofercruz): by pressing all inputs (4 directions included, I know this is completely stupid) at the same time when booting, or by filling the sram with 0xAAs on real device, the camera enters a factory reset mode saying "STORE PLEASE WAIT", then "STORE END" and playing a Run!Run!Run jingle.
-The exact purpose of this menu have been discovered by serendipity the 7 august 2022 from a glitched save of my own (lost since, sadly) that changes the sensor auto-exposure rules: this is a calibration menu.
+A secret factory menu have been discovered in december 2021 independently by me and [Cristofer Cruz](https://github.com/cristofercruz): by pressing all inputs (4 directions included) at the same time when booting, or by filling the sram with 0xAAs on real device, the camera enters a factory reset mode saying "STORE PLEASE WAIT", then "STORE END" and playing a Run!Run!Run jingle.
+The "all inputs" method leads to a glitchy menu (maybe an entry point for ACE), so the "normal way" is probably to inject 0xAA save.

+The exact purpose of this menu have been discovered later by serendipity, the 7 august 2022, from a glitched save of my own (lost since, sadly) that changes the sensor auto-exposure rules: this is a calibration menu.

 During this procedure, the camera sensor is activated and the game stores data in the range 0x04FF2-0x04FFF, echoed at the range 0x11FF2-0x011FFF.
 By comparing this vector extracted from new cameras (new old stocks) and cameras placed in different lightning conditions during this calibration procedure, it has been established that these data are probably setpoints or offsets for guiding the auto-exposure of the camera calculated from activating the sensor in the dark in different conditions.